The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Conclusions

 \section{Conclusions}

-To our knowledge, this is the first systematic attempt to explore the role of explainability in assuring safety of ML, with a particular focus on pre-deployment decision-making.
-We believe this will be of particular interest to regulators, as it illustrates how to use explainable AI methods to provide evidence to support relevant safety objectives, e.g. for clinical association, articulated by the FDA and IMDRF.
+To our knowledge, this is the first systematic attempt to explore the role of explainability in assuring safety of ML, with a focus on pre-deployment decision-making.
+We believe this will be of interest to regulators, as it illustrates how to use XAI methods to provide evidence to support relevant safety objectives, e.g. for clinical association, articulated by the FDA and IMDRF.

-The case study illustrates the practical use of explainable AI methods in safety assurance.
-Specifically, it illustrates three different explainable AI methods:

-\begin{itemize} \item Influential instances -- for showing how to debug the ML model, including helping to define the most appropriate training dataset; \item Feature importance -- for showing valid clinical association; \item Counterfactual explanations -- for showing Ml model robustness and the absence of single-point failures. \end{itemize}

-From a safety assurance perspective, these uses of explainable AI methods contribute most to model learning and validation.
-The case study also shows how the use of these explainable AI methods feeds into a safety case, e.g. as required by healthcare standards \cite{DCB}.
-Future work will include further exploration of explainable AI methods and development of further case studies with the aim of refining and validating the approach.

-In addition, we believe it would be valuable to consider the role of explainable AI methods in accident and incident investigation for AI/ML-based SaMD.
-Being able to explain what happened may be crucial in order to learn from experience and to preserve confidence in a system.
-For example, it might be that counterfactual examples would help in understanding how an adverse event could have been avoided and thus indicate requirements for ML model retraining.
-This would help in achieving a total product life-cycle approach to managing risks of AI/ML-based SaMD as proposed by the FDA \cite{us2019proposed}.
+We first presented a spider diagram to the general relationship between explainability and safety.
+Then we extrapolated the safety objectives at the different phases of the ML development process and illustrated how XAI methods can help at each phase.
+Finally, we used a concrete healthcare case study to demonstrate how XAI methods can help to meet these safety objectives, particularly in model learning and model V\&V. Specifically, we have shown the value of influential instances for model debugging during model learning, which is of particular interest to ML developers.
+Further, we have shown the value of feature relevance and counterfactuals in model V\&V, which is of particular interest to ML developer, regulators and others involved in deployment decisions, see Table. \ref{tab:discussion}.
+The case study also shows how the use of these XAI methods feeds into a safety case, e.g. as required by healthcare standards \cite{DCB}.

+We suggest future work should place more effort on developing and applying systematic evaluation metrics for XAI methods, which in turn will guide others in selecting appropriate XAI methods.
+Further, there is a need for more empirical studies to evaluate how XAI methods can best assist the end-users.
+This might usefully be combined with a deeper exploration of trust.

-The code for applying various explainable AI methods is available at: https://github.com/ Yanjiayork/mechanical\_ventilator.
+The code for applying various XAI methods is available at: https://github.com/ Yanjiayork/mechanical\_ventilator.